Filefabrik/bootraiser/README.md

 		];

         /* Easy boot utility.
 You can replace all the booted service/parts with your own*/
-       $this->bootBootraiserServices($packageConfig,$bootParts);
+       $this->bootraiserBoot($packageConfig,$bootParts);
     }

 }
 ```

-1. To use Bootraiser, `use Bootraiser;` must be included.
+1. To use Bootraiser, `use WithBootraiser;` must be included.

-2. Next comes the configuration of your package.
-Note:
-The path must be above your ./src folder so that the lang|config|migration/database folder of Bootraiser can be found correctly.

-3. Then which components you want to boot with Bootraiser as an Array.
+2. Then which components you want to boot with Bootraiser as an Array.
 Note:
 You can enter all parts as boot parts.
 Bootraiser only boots the parts that are actually in your package.